 The original recipe suggests making the pork mixture, then using large pieces of lettuce as a wrap.
 We tried that.
 It didn’t work out well at all.
-The first time we bought lettuce that was big enough, but it just kept falling apart on us as we were trying to hold it, not to mention all the juices dripping out.
+The first time we bought lettuce that was big enough to make a wrap.
+They just kept falling apart on us as we were trying to hold it.
+Not to mention all the juices dripping out.
 Needless to say, it was a mess.
 But we loved the flavor.

 We tried again.
 And failed.
 Again.
-I put the recipe away for a little while as a lost cause until one day, when Justin was searching through the book for a good recipe when we were doing our weekly meal planning, he suggested we try it again.
-This time, we bought lettuce with the intent of making it into a salad rather than as a wrap, and it worked so much better.
+I put the recipe away for a little while as a lost cause.
+Then one day, when Justin was searching through the book for a good recipe when we were doing our weekly meal planning, he suggested we try it again.
+This time, we bought lettuce with the intent of making it into a pork salad rather than as a wrap, and it worked so much better.

 In a large saute pan, heat the oil over medium heat and add the carrots.
-I like to use an electric food chopper (like the one linked below) to chop the carrots up, so they are small, but stop before they become carrot mush.
-I find this works best if you use baby carrots to start with.
+I like to use an electric food chopper to chop the carrots up, so they are small, but stop before they become carrot mush.
+I find this works best if you use baby carrots to start with or at least cut them into pieces.
 Cook the carrots for a few minutes until they are soft but don’t let them start to brown.